Sade Lythcott Reveals National Black Theater's Next Chapter & Community Impact

 everything.

-and and see now you're gonna make me get emotional because that's so powerful and so true to to have a home right and and when we look at black artistry whether it's theater movies music
+And see, now you're going to make me get emotional because that's so powerful and so true to have a home, right?
+And when we look at black artistry, whether it's theater, movies, music,

 And I think not saying that we have to get back to those roots, but I definitely think appreciating